 “Houston We Have a Problem – Use of RCRA Citizen Suits for Injunctive Relief,” CBA Environmental Law Section (2006)

-Obtained summary judgment on behalf of a major oil company in a benzine exposure claim.
+Obtained summary judgment on behalf of a major oil company in a benzene exposure claim

-Obtained a defense verdict where plaintiff alleged thorasic outlet surgery was necessitated by client’s negligent driving.
+Obtained a defense verdict where plaintiff alleged thoracic outlet surgery was necessitated by client’s negligent driving

 Cleveland-Marshall College of Law (C-M)